The First World War was the war of the Lewis light machine gun.

 Click here if you're interested in some info on the propane powered Lewis.

-Check out John Magnan's GREAT looking Lewis replica built using the ABS shells.
+Check out John Magnan's GREAT looking 7/8ths Lewis replica that was built using the ABS shells and will be mounted on a Nieuport replica.